AndrewLim1990/AndrewLim1990.github.io/_posts/2020-09-28-summary-extraction.md

 ---

 ## Introduction
-In this post, I will be going over an automatic text summarization approach that I've implemented heavily based off of [this research paper by TODO]().
+In this post, I will be going over an automatic text summarization approach that I've implemented heavily based off of [this research paper by Chen and Bansal](https://www.aclweb.org/anthology/P18-1063/).
 Text summarization is a natural language processing task of taking long form documents and condensing them in two or three sentences.
 Following the approach from the paper, the general approach is outlined below:

 Select sentences for extraction
 Create abstract summaries from extracted sentences